 The history of Markenfield Hall is intertwined with the abortive Rising of the North in 1569, which ruined the fortunes of the de Markenfield family.
 The Rising attempted to roll back the tide of Protestant religion, depose Elizabeth I and replace her with Mary, Queen of Scots.
 Sir Thomas de Markenfield was one of the main instigators of the plot, and on 20 November 1569 a large contingent of rebels met in the Great Courtyard at Markenfield Hall.
 They heard Mass in the chapel before setting out on their ultimately fruitless attempt to overthrow the queen.

-In 1761 the manor was bought by the 1st Lord Grantley, a direct descendant of the de Markenfields.
+In 1761 the 1st Lord Grantley, a direct descendant of the de Markenfields, purchased the manor.
 The Hall is still owned by the Grantleys, so in a sense you could say that the same family has owned the Hall for most of its long history.

 The Hall consists of a Great Hall and Chapel, forming an L shape about an inner courtyard.
 A further, less impressive range of buildings stands beside the hall, and was probably used as a stable and servant quarters.

 Address: Ripon, Yorkshire, England, HG4 3AD

 Location: 3 miles south of Ripon on the A61.